suryareddy0907/Online-Judge-Platform/README.md

   - Uses Cohere API to restate the problem in simpler, beginner-friendly language (no hints or solutions).
   - Requires `PROBLEM_EXPLAIN_KEY` in your server `.env` file.

-- **Boilerplate Code Generation:**
+- **Time and Space Complexity Analysis:**
-  - Uses OpenRouter API (Mistral 7B Instruct model) to generate minimal, idiomatic starter code for the selected language and problem.
+  - Uses OpenRouter API (Mistral 7B Instruct model) to analyze the code written in the editor and provide a concise summary (5-10 lines) of its time and space complexity.
   - Requires `BOILERPLATE_KEY` (OpenRouter API key) in your server `.env` file.

 - **Code Debugging:**